-The SENCo will track progress half termly and review the SEN profile and targets termly.
-Provision to meet the student's needs is made in line with the statement or EHCP guidance.
+The SENCo and SEND leadership team will track progress half termly and review the SEND provision maps and targets termly.
+Provision to meet the student's needs is made in line with the EHCP guidance.

 • In line with the new code of practice the parent/carer will be invited to discuss provision and progress three times per year as follows: